Do NGOs Do Background Checks?

 Specific steps for these checks are outlined below.

-Background checks for nonprofits cannot be performed with the individual’s consent.
+Background checks for nonprofits cannot be performed without the individual’s consent.

 The first step is to locate the state agency in charge of volunteer background checks.
 (Use the table below to choose the correct link for the state)